movestore/movestore.github.io/copilot-shiny-sdk.md

 }
 ```

-If the Shiny App is not modifying the input data (e.g. only visualization), than the input data can be passed on unmodified to the next App.
+If the Shiny App is not modifying the input data (e.g. only visualization), than the input data must be passed on unmodified to the next App.
 To do this, the `shinyModule` function must return the data object as reactive output.
-If no data is passed on, the app is the endpoint of a workflow.
 ```
 shinyModule <- function(input, output, session, data) {
   current <- reactiveVal(data)